fossabot/react-boilerplate/README.md

 * **Install C++ Compiler**.
 Browser-sync requires a C++ compiler on Windows.
 [Visual Studio Express](https://www.visualstudio.com/en-US/products/visual-studio-express-vs) comes bundled with a free C++ compiler.
 Or, if you already have Visual Studio installed: Open Visual Studio and go to File -> New -> Project -> Visual C++ -> Install Visual C++ Tools for Windows Desktop.
 The C++ compiler is used to compile browser-sync (and perhaps other Node modules).

 ## To Do
-- [ ] Remove `loglevel` from DevDependencies once `webpack-dev-server` resolves their missing dependency.
-- [ ] Upgrade `why-did-you-update` to remove setter and resolve [this issue](https://github.com/garbles/why-did-you-update/issues/45).
+- Upgrade `why-did-you-update` to remove setter and resolve [this issue](https://github.com/garbles/why-did-you-update/issues/45).
-- [ ] Add [prepack-webpack-plugin](https://github.com/gajus/prepack-webpack-plugin) when available for Webpack 3.x.
+- Add [prepack-webpack-plugin](https://github.com/gajus/prepack-webpack-plugin) when available for Webpack 3.x.

 ## Technologies